nftyte/impure-diamond/README.md

 External functions defined directly in a diamond remain immutable unless marked as inclusions.

-Inclusion functions work the same way as facet functions do: they can be upgraded using `diamondCut` function and viewed using `IDiamondLoupe` functions.
+Inclusion functions work the same way as facet functions do: they can be upgraded using the `diamondCut` function and viewed using `IDiamondLoupe` functions.

 An inclusion function call is upgraded by invoking `inclusionCall` or one of its aliases (see `contracts/diamond/DiamondInclusions.sol`) during execution.